edmamerto/minbootcamp/README.md

 > Runbook to get Minh up-to-speed with some DevOps tools

 ## Overview
-In this project we will be...
+In this project we will...
 1. Spin up a box (VM)
 2. Clone some repositories we need inside the box
 3. Install tools we need